 My body is beautiful, but it won't be any less beautiful if I accentuate it with ink.
 My body is my temple but it is also a canvas.
 I can either leave it empty or decorate it.

 "What if one day you break up/aren't friends anymore?"

 Just because it doesn't last doesn't mean it didn't happen.
 Maybe we'll last and maybe we won't.
-I personally have a tattoo--a quote--that I share with two other people, one of whom I am estranged from at the moment and the other I don't speak to at all.
-For a while after the dissolution of our threesome I was slightly disturbed by the presence of the tattoo, but after thinking about it I soon came to terms with it.
+I personally have a tattoo—a quote—that I share with two other people, one of whom I am estranged from at the moment and the other I don't speak to at all.
+For a while after the dissolution of our threesome, I was slightly disturbed by the presence of the tattoo.
+However, after thinking about it, I soon came to terms with it.
 There is always a way to rationalize one's feelings or actions in a way that makes sense.
-When I got that particular tattoo inked onto my skin I was at an incredible moment in my life.
+When I got that particular tattoo inked onto my skin, I was at an incredible moment in my life.
 I had reached a long awaited turning point and had never felt healthier or more alive.
 A breath of fresh air that had previously been polluted.
 Tattoos cannot just be taken at face value; their meaning is much more extensive.
 They can represent ideals and ideas as well as being landmarks on our life's journey.
 It doesn't matter what happens next, it only matters that it happened at all.